Reduce Your Law Firm Overhead With A Tech Stack

 I’ve devised a loop – a seven-step process that improves your productivity while at the same time decreasing your overhead and improving your security and workflows and thus, enabling you to be more responsive to your clients.

 Following are the broad strokes:

-Accountability: Designate one person in the firm (associate, partner, assistant — doesn’t matter) to understand how the technology is set up, how to troubleshoot and know whom to go to for help when there’s trouble.
+Accountability: Designate one person in the firm (associate, partner, assistant, business owner — doesn’t matter) to understand how the technology is set up, how to troubleshoot and know whom to go to for help when there’s trouble.
 This person will also find that trusted resource who will advise you on the technology for your law practice management.

 Documentation: Create a list of critical information – key vendors, key account info, passwords, where to call for help, and even specific procedures.
 Think what would you do if a phone was lost, there was a data breach or some other crisis.
-Use secure online tools like LastPass and Evernote.
-Keep a hard copy of your most essential information in a fireproof lockbox.
+Use secure online tools like LastPass and Dashlane.

 Synchronization: Make sure all of your data is synchronized and backed up.
 Redundancy is a good thing.